tfrei139/PoKeysMotionComponent/documentation/DesignDocument.md

 ## Design decision: Instance vs singleton
 There is no technical limitation that you could use multiple PoKeysCNC devices.
 I do not find any use case for it, but why not allow it.
-The component is mostly written to support multiple instances.
-However currently it would not work.
+The component is written to support multiple instances.
+However currently it is untested.

 ## Design decision: Motion only streamed if necessary
 As the component was developed, creating distinct states of being enabled and in motion made more sense to me.